xueyuanl/cambrinary/README.md

-### NOTE: After a quite hard and dull work to rematch the html tags and refactor,the cambrinary comes back.
-Thanks for your waiting.
-By now, no support for russian and italian, cause the cambridge server issue.
 # Usage
 In python3 and the version must be 3.5.3 or later. to install package from a local checkout, run:
 ```